Eve Egoyan / pianist

 Celebrating the 15th anniversary of this unique project showcasing work from older artists, this is a rare opportunity to see some of Canada's most celebrated choreographers including Susie Burpee, Bill Coleman, Robert Desrosiers, and Esmeralda Enrique, as well as American dance icon Douglas Dunn.
 Eve will be performing live on stage with Bill Coleman.

-• Array Music's celebration of music of John Mark Sherlock, April 10, 2015
+• April 10, 2015 Array Music's celebration of the music of John Mark Sherlock

 I will be recording two new discs: solo piano music by Linda Catlin Smith (recording at the Banff Centre early December) and De puro amor and En amor duro (double CD) by Maria de Alvear (recording at the Glenn Gould Studio June, 2015).

 I will be touring (two programmes) westwards in February/March 2015:

 I continue to teach privately at my studio (please be in touch if you are seeking instruction) as well as establishing a new seminar on contemporary music for pianists at the RCM's Glenn Gould School.